namuan/archived-twitter-utils/README.md

 #### tweets_between

 Download all tweet identifiers for an account between given dates.
-Stores all tweet identifies in a file with the format "<twitter-handle>-<since-date>-<until-date>.txt".
+Stores all tweet identifies in a file with the format "<twitter-handle>-<since-date>-<until-date>.tweets.json".

 Sample run:
 ```